Onboarding & Training Content

 Training Content

-Once customers understand the basics, training content helps them go deeper.
+Once customers are set up and understand the basics, training content helps them go deeper.
 This is where they learn about advanced features, discover better workflows, and get more value from your product.

 This includes: